 Tan backed into a moist, scummy wall, the six men surrounding him.

 “Chosen don’t know what’s what is all, like Big Tom say,” said Piping Dan.

 “I like you, lad, I really do.
 So we won’t kill you now.
 Later, perhaps.
 Who knows?
 I ain’t no charmer to read the stars.
 I’m just a simple man, making his way in the wide world.
 But what you need, lad, is an education, a lesson ‘bout what’s up and what’s down.
 For real.”

 “Why can’t we kill the Chosen, eh?” asked Piping Dan.

 “We may not be no Benefactors or God-kin in their palaces, but we be honorable gentlemen for all.”

 Several of the men snickered, but fell silent at a glance from Big Tom.

-“I say we could kill you right now, and be the end of it is what it’d be, but we’re choosin’ to do you a favor instead.
+“Kill you now, and be the end of it is what it’d be, but we’re choosing to do you a favor.
 You see, round here is our turf, our bread and butter, and we choose who comes and goes, and what’s what with what all.
-You catch my meanin,’ lad?” said Big Tom.
+You catch my meaning, lad?”

 “…move past this into…”